LukJucy/Galetech/README.md

 # Galetech BOO Optimizer and Bankability Assistant

 ## Overview
-Galetech is a techno-economic optimization tool for designing and evaluating on-site energy systems under a Build-Own-Operate (BOO) model.
-The application co-optimizes wind, solar PV, battery energy storage (BESS), and electric boiler capacity/dispatch to identify commercially viable project configurations.
+Galetech is a Streamlit-based techno-economic optimizer for on-site energy systems under a Build-Own-Operate (BOO) model.

+It co-optimizes:

+- Wind turbine selection and count
+- Solar PV capacity (MW)
+- Battery energy storage (MWh)
+- Electric boiler capacity (kW)

-The tool is implemented as an interactive Streamlit application and is designed for project screening, investment decision support, and auditable reporting.
+The app is designed for project screening, investment decision support, and auditable dispatch reporting.

-## Core Objectives
+## What The Model Optimizes
-The model evaluates candidate portfolios against financial and decarbonization outcomes, including:
+Each candidate configuration is evaluated on annualized financial and decarbonization outcomes, including:

-- CAPEX, OPEX, payback, IRR, and NPV
+- Payback, IRR, NPV
+- CAPEX and OPEX
-- Electricity offset and thermal decarbonization
+- Electricity supplied to customer load
+- Thermal decarbonization (gas displaced by E-boiler heat)
-- Gas displacement and CO2 reduction
+- CO2 displacement and carbon-credit value
-- Dispatch feasibility under site and grid constraints

-Users can select optimization priority by:
+Users can choose optimization objective:

 - Shortest Payback
 - Highest IRR
 - Highest NPV

 ## Optimization Architecture
-The optimization is executed in two stages:
+The optimization runs in two stages:

-1. Coarse capacity sweep to locate promising regions in the design space.
+1. Coarse sweep across wind/solar/BESS/E-boiler design space
-2. Fine local search around the stage-1 best candidate.
+2. Fine search around the best stage-1 region

-For each candidate, a daily dispatch LP is solved across representative day profiles with annual weighting.
+For each capacity candidate, a weighted representative-day dispatch MILP is solved with CVXPY + GUROBI.

-## Current Commercial and Carbon Logic
+## Dispatch and Commercial Logic (Current)
-The model reflects the latest commercial logic:
+The current implementation reflects a customer-first BOO dispatch logic:

+- Customer electric demand is split into project supply and customer grid backup.
+- Only project-supplied electricity is billed at BOO PPA price.
+- Customer backup grid purchase is not project revenue.
+- Project-side grid import is modeled separately and only allowed for BESS charging.
+- Hard service-priority constraint: if customer needs grid backup in an hour, the project cannot simultaneously charge BESS, export to grid, or curtail.
-- Gas purchase and direct carbon cost are borne by the customer, not Galetech.
+- Gas purchase and direct carbon compliance costs are treated as customer-side economics.
-- Carbon-credit value from avoided emissions is monetized.
-- 50% of carbon-credit value is allocated to Galetech as revenue (`carbon_credit_share = 0.5`).
+- Carbon-credit value from avoided emissions is fully allocated to the energy system (`carbon_credit_share = 1.0` in UI defaults).
-- CO2 reduction includes both:
-	- Natural gas displacement (thermal side)
-	- Grid import displacement (electric side)

-This structure provides explicit economic incentive for higher decarbonization performance while preserving transparent revenue attribution.

-## Main Features
-- Joint sizing of wind, solar, BESS, and electric boiler.
-- Constraint-aware dispatch optimization (grid limits, SOC dynamics, curtailment, heat balance).
-- **Directional solar irradiance adjustment**: Optional feature to account for panel orientation (SE/SW split, 30° tilt) for more realistic PV generation estimates.
-Enable via `apply_directional_irradiance=True` in params.
-- Pre-optimization preview charts generated on demand.
-- Persistent report behavior: once a report is generated, it remains visible across UI reruns (for example when generating preview charts) until a new optimization run is triggered.
-- Built-in Monte Carlo sensitivity workflow.
-- Exportable auditable hourly dispatch pack (CSV).

-## Inputs
+## Weather and Typical-Day Inputs
-The app supports uploaded hourly CSV/XLSX data with one row per hour.
+The app supports uploaded hourly CSV/XLSX data (24h blocks), and builds representative day profiles using user-provided day weights.

-Preferred columns:
+Expected columns:

 - `elec_load`
 - `gas_load`
 - `wind_speed`
-- `irradiance`
+- `irradiance` (absolute W/m^2)

-If any column is missing, the app falls back to default representative profiles for the missing fields.
+If weather-related fields are missing, the app uses weather defaults.
+If no location is set, Dublin is used by default.
+If weather fetch fails, synthetic seasonal profiles are used with Dublin as nominal fallback.

+## Key UI Defaults (Current)
+- Site area: 15 acres
+- Customer electricity price: 130 EUR/MWh
+- BOO PPA electricity price: 100 EUR/MWh
+- Grid export price: 100 EUR/MWh
+- Customer grid-backup penalty: 0 EUR/MWh (optional soft penalty)

-## Outputs
+## Outputs and Report Tabs
-The application produces:
+After optimization, the app provides:

-- Executive recommendation for best configuration
+- Executive summary with headline recommendation
-- Financial dashboard (payback, IRR, NPV)
+- Financial KPI cards (Payback, IRR, NPV)
+- Customer green electricity share KPI
-- Customer and developer decarbonization economics
+- Decarbonization and customer-saving metrics
-- Annual cash-flow table (including cumulative profit)
+- Cost breakdown table and annual cash-flow table
-- Benchmarking and heat maps
+- Technology benchmarking table
-- Monte Carlo risk summary
+- Monte Carlo risk analysis (P10/P50/P90 + histogram guidance)
-- Downloadable hourly dispatch traces
+- Downloadable hourly dispatch audit CSV

+Note: legacy heat maps were removed from the current report workflow.

 ## Project Files
-- `Galetech.py`: main Streamlit app and optimization workflow
+- `Galetech.py`: main Streamlit app, optimization engine, UI, reporting
-- `GaletechPP.py`, `GaletechIRR.py`: related model variants/experiments
-- `test_gurobi.py`: solver environment test
-- Typical-day CSV files: sample/input profile data
+- `typical day data.csv`: sample profile data

-## Running the App
+## Run
-Install dependencies in your Python environment, then run:
+Install required dependencies in your Python environment, then run:

 ```bash
 streamlit run Galetech.py
 ```

 ## Solver Note
-The dispatch LP uses CVXPY with GUROBI in the current implementation.
-Ensure GUROBI is correctly installed and licensed in your environment.
+The dispatch problem uses CVXPY with the GUROBI solver (mixed-integer model).
+Ensure GUROBI is installed and licensed in your environment.